BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 This process could be repeated in a number of different ways.
-You could create a descriptor with a private key instead of a public key, and import it into non-watchonly wallet.
+You could create a descriptor with a private key instead of a public key, and import it into regular (non-watchonly) wallet.
 You could create a ranged descriptor by hand and import a whole set of addresses.
 Although it's not best practice, you could even use the same key to create different types of addresses.
 (Try it out: just replace the "wpkh" above with